 The easiest way of making your tax deductible contribution is by cash, cheque, credit card, or electronically.
 Donations to the Prairie Centre for the Study of Ukrainian Heritage may also take other forms.
 “Leaving a Legacy” is increasingly a more common way for individuals to express their commitment to causes they value.
 We invite you to consider one of the following methods of financial support through our “Planned Giving” program: a) wills; b) life insurance policies; c) gift annuities; d) charitable remainder trusts; e) interest free loans; f) gifts in kind (real estate, securities); g) donations of residual interest.

-For further information on any of the above methods of contribution and their tax advantages or on any of the Prairie Centre’s programs, please feel free to contact us by telephone at (306) 966-2191 (Kerry Stefaniuk, Manager of Accounting Services, STM), by fax at (306) 966-5791, or write to firstname.lastname@example.org.
+For further information on the above methods of contribution and their tax advantages, or about any of PCUH’s programs, please feel free to contact us by telephone at (306) 966-8918 (Kari Sinkewicz, Manager of Development and Alumni Relations, St. Thomas More College), by fax at (306) 966-8904, or write to email@example.com.

 For electronic donations visit our secure site (click the button below and choose Prairie Centre for the Study of Ukrainian Heritage from the drop-down menu under “Designation”).